ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 {: #list-custom-resolver-forwarding-rules-options}

 RESOLVER_ID
-:   The ID of custom resolver.
+:   The ID of the custom resolver.

 -i, --instance
 :   Instance name or ID.
-If not set, the context instance specified by `dns instance-target INSTANCE` is used.
+If not set, the context instance that is specified by `dns instance-target INSTANCE` is used.

 --output
-:   Specify output format.
+:   Specify the output format.
 Currently, `json` is the only supported format.

 #### Examples
 {: #list-custom-resolver-forwarding-rules-examples}

-List forwarding rules in custom resolver `f1aba936b94213e5b8dca0c0dbf1f9cc` for instance `dns-demo`.
+List forwarding rules in a custom resolver `f1aba936b94213e5b8dca0c0dbf1f9cc` for instance `dns-demo`.

 ```sh
 ibmcloud dns custom-resolver-forwarding-rules f1aba936b94213e5b8dca0c0dbf1f9cc -i "dns-demo"